S.P. Greaney is a freelance writer who's interested in social and political issues that impact society today.

 While the directive had many positive aspects to it, one factor within the directive that people opposed was the ban on turf cutting.
 This was introduced as certain raised and blanket bogs were nearly depleted in areas that were considered Special Areas of Conservation and National Heritage Sites.

 By 1997, the government had started to implement some of the measures required by the European Union to help protect these Special Areas of Conservation and National Heritage Sites.

 Progression Through the Years

-Another report published in 2017, again confirmed that raised and blanket bogs were still continuing to decline.
-It also reported that there had been no further improvement made in any of this area.
-This meant that the future of these bogs were in serious trouble.
+Another report published in 2017 again confirmed that raised and blanket bogs were still continuing to decline.
+It also reported that there had been no further improvement made in any of these areas.
+This meant that the future of these bogs was in serious trouble.

-In 1997, there were 28 raised bogs considered special areas of conservation.
-By 2002 the number has risen to 53.
+- In 1997, there were 28 raised bogs considered special areas of conservation.
+By 2002 the number had risen to 53.

-In 2013, there was 75 bogs listed within the Natural Heritage Areas were to see the ceasing of turf cutting on them.
+- In 2013, there were 75 bogs listed within the Natural Heritage Areas where turf cutting needed to cease.

 The Bogs at Risk

 Two main types of bogs are at risk.

 A raised bog it is a body of land that has the consistency of spongy watery land.
 For thousands of years, layers and layers of decayed vegetation would build upon itself and, with the right conditions, this land gradually turns into peat which is then cut into turf.